Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-Assault is taken seriously in Lubbock and charged accordingly, based on the specific degrees they are placed under and any aggravating factors of the assault.
+Assault is taken seriously in Lubbock and charged accordingly.
+Based on the specific degrees they are placed under and any aggravating factors of the assault.
 First-degree assault will be generally charged as aggravated assault with a deadly weapon.
-For example, if the accused has already been to the penitentiary, that would be an enhancement or assaults on a certain class of protected people, such as law enforcement officers.
-An assault on a police officer, especially if it is aggravated, enhances it from the second degree to a first degree.
-This includes any public servant such as police officers, firefighters and even off-duty police officers working security.
+For example, if the accused has already been to the penitentiary.
+That would be an enhancement or assault on a certain class of protected people, such as law enforcement officers.
+An assault on a police officer, especially if it is aggravated.
+Enhances it from the second degree to the first degree.
+This includes any public servant such as police officers, firefighters, and even off-duty police officers working security.

-If you are facing aggravated assault, you will need the help of a Lubbock first-degree assault lawyer as soon as possible.
-A skilled assault attorney will be able to help you build a defense to your case.
+If you are facing aggravated assault.
+You will need the help of a Lubbock first-degree assault lawyer as soon as possible.
+A skilled assault attorney will be able to help you build a defense for your case.

 Factors of Aggravated Assault

-The statute is widely defined but if a person is a government official, that does not automatically put them in that protected category of aggravated assault.
-It is typically defined as some sort of public servant, such as a police officer, that would elevate the charge.
-For example, an assault on a TSA agent or Internal Revenue Service Agent while conducting an investigation would be classified as a public servant in those capacities.
+The statute is widely defined but if a person is a government official.
+That does not automatically put them in that protected category of aggravated assault.
+It is typically defined as some sort of public servants, such as a police officer, that would elevate the charge.
+For example, an assault on a TSA agent or Internal Revenue Service Agent.
+While conducting an investigation would be classified as a public servant in those capacities.
 A congressman, however, would not be considered a public servant.

 Serious Bodily Injury

 A person gets charged with an aggravated assault that has an element of serious bodily injury, even without a weapon involved but with the alleged victim being hurt.
-Under Texas statute as defined by a serious bodily injury, that is generally going to be charged as a second-degree assault.
-However, if a person has a prior felony and been in the jail before, then that would enhance the assault to a first-degree act even though a weapon was not used, requiring the assistance of a Lubbock first-degree assault attorney who can help find mitigating defenses to someone’s circumstances.
+Under Texas statute as defined by a serious bodily injury.
+That is generally going to be charged as a second-degree assault.
+However, if a person has a prior felony and has been in jail before.
+Then that would enhance the assault to a first-degree act even though a weapon was not used.
+Requiring the assistance of a Lubbock first-degree assault attorney who can help find mitigating defenses to someone’s circumstances.

 These first-degree assault penalties may result in a probationary period.
-If certain facts are met and if the client is eligible then even a first-degree assault penalty could result in probation, but it is determinate on how a case unfolds with the help of a first-degree assault lawyer in Lubbock.
+If certain facts are met and if the client is eligible.
+Then even a first-degree assault penalty could result in probation.
+But it is determined how a case unfolds with the help of a first-degree assault lawyer in Lubbock.

-There are several defenses that can be built for an assault charge in Lubbock.
-First, someone’s first-degree assault attorney in Lubbock must determine if the assault actually happened.
-Just because a person makes an allegation, does not mean the event actually happened, as it might have been falsely alleged.
+Several defenses can be built for an assault charge in Lubbock.
+First, someone’s first-degree assault attorney in Lubbock must determine if the assault happened.
+Just because a person makes an allegation, does not mean the event happened, as it might have been falsely alleged.